 - Lastly, the simplest thing to do to help the house be warmer in the winter is is the same as when our ancestors did it.
 Open the shades during the day!
 Capture the solar energy inside on sunny days, then close the drapes at dark and hold the heat in!

 Another item that must be attended to before the winter sets in is making sure that your furnace is in good working order.
 It is a good idea to leave this to the expert.
-Your favorite furnace guy can come out and inspect and or repair your furnace.
+Your favorite carrier furnace repair guy can come out and inspect it to check it doesn’t need anything doing to it.
+If it does, he can fix it for you!
 There may be a charge for the service but compared to an emergency call in the dead of winter; or worse yet a fire call, it is well worth the price!
+You may want to find a furnace repair company sooner rather than later as the winter is one of the busiest periods for a heating company and they can get booked up very quickly.

 - Smoke detectors need their batteries changed twice a year.
 Utilizing the biennial time change date will help jog your memory.
 If your smoke detectors are old (anything over ten years), it may be time to replace the whole unit rather than just the batteries.
-(If you want to test your smoke detector, use a spray tester, rather than the smoke from a match or candle, because the smoke can actually cause the detector to fail.)
+Regardless of whether you repair your current smoke detector, or decide to get a new one altogether, it is really important that you implement the relevant changes.
+You may find this piece of information interesting if you are thinking about either options and how professional electricians can resolve the problem for you.
+But why is this so essential?
+Because it could help to save you, your family, and your home in the event of an emergency.
+You just need to consider both the options so you can do what is best for you.
+(However, if you want to test your smoke detector, use a spray tester, rather than the smoke from a match or candle, because the smoke can actually cause the detector to fail.)

 - CO (carbon monoxide) detectors are inexpensive and useful tools that have been proven to save lives.